Creative Commons Licensed (or Other Fair Use with Copyright) Images of Pots, Vases, Containers, & Fragments

 Citation: Photos courtesy of Dan Diffendale, taken on September 6the, 2020 at the National Archaeological Museum of Athens, Greece (Inv.
 13887).
 CC BY-NC-SA 2.0.

-Terracotta theater mask of a young man.
+Terracotta theater mask of a youth.
 Greek; made in Campania, Italy; found in Naples, Italy.
 The Hellenistic period, ca. 290 BCE – 200 BCE.

 Citation: Courtesy of the Archaeological Museum of Milan, Italy; La Scala Theatre Collection.
 ST1593.
 CC BY 3.0 IT. http://mebic.comune.milano.it/mebic/museoarcheologico/museo/RA302RL_SWAK1-00177

 Attic whiteground alabastron with outline drawing.
 ‘Ethiopian’ carrying quiver (side b).
 (Side a (below) has an Amazon with a quiver).
-Early classical period, ca. 490 BCE-480 BCE.
+Made in Athens, Greece; early Classical period, ca. 490 BCE-480 BCE.
 Images of ‘Ethiopian’ warriors (and other ‘foreign’ warriors) appear shortly after the second Persian Invasion.

 Citation: Image courtesy of Staatliche Museen zu Berlin, Antikensammlung / Johannes Laurentius.
 Obj.
 706955.
 CC BY-SA 4.0

 Attic whiteground alabastron with outline drawing.
 Amazon carrying quiver and an ax (side a).
 (Side b (above) has an ‘Ethiopian’ with a quiver).
-Early classical period, ca. 490 BCE-480 BCE.
+Made in Athens, Greece; early Classical period, ca. 490 BCE-480 BCE.
 Images of ‘Ethiopian’ warriors (and other ‘foreign’ warriors) appear shortly after the second Persian Invasion.

 Citation: Image courtesy of Staatliche Museen zu Berlin, Antikensammlung / Johannes Laurentius.
 Obj.
 706955.
 CC BY-SA 4.0